Mystical West Africa

 Get acquainted with Cotonou, Benin’s coastal city, discovering its cafés, art galleries, and markets Boat across Lake Nokoué to Ganvie, a stilt fishing village.

-From Abomey to Dassa, we admire Dahomey Kingdom treasures, witness an Egun mask dance, and learn about slave-trade history Visit Ouidah, the spiritual capital of voodoo.
+From Ketou to Ouidah, we admire Dahomey Kingdom treasure, witness the Gelede and Egun mask dances, and learn about slave-trade history Visit Ouidah, the spiritual capital of voodoo.

-Led by local history expert, we wander Ouidah’s icons and shrines, and then attend a voodoo ceremony en route to Togo Lomé immerses us in a delightful mix of colonial and modern architecture.
+Cruise the Mono River, visiting the local villages, watch a Zangbeto mask dance, and then attend a voodoo ceremony en route to Togo Lomé immerses us in a delightful mix of colonial and modern architecture.

 Explorations in Accra, Ghana’s largest city, offer insight into West African art Behold carpentry skills and Ga beliefs at a coffin maker’s workshop.